 Policies and Procedures

-A student must have an intake interview in the Office of Special Services, and provide proper documentation regarding his/her disability, in order for a student to be registered in the Office of Special Services.
+A student must have an intake interview in the Office of Disability Services, and provide proper documentation regarding his/her disability, in order for a student to be registered in the Office of Disability Services.
 This disability must be considered to be permanent and life-altering.

 - Proper documentation for a physical/medical disability is considered to be a letter from a medical doctor describing the disability, and if possible, including recommendations for "reasonable accommodations."